2 killed during shootout in Lawndale

 The two were in a vehicle going south about 2:40 a.m. in the 800 block of South Albany Avenue when a red SUV approached and someone inside opened fire, leading to a shootout between occupants in both vehicles, Chicago police said.

-A 28-year-old man was shot in the head, and a 25-year-old man suffered gunshot wounds to the upper back, police said.
+Alexander Johnson, 29, was shot in the head, and 25-year-old Charles V. Molette suffered gunshot wounds to the upper back, police and the Cook County medical examiner’s office said.

 Both men were taken to Stroger Hospital, where they were pronounced dead, officials said.